Ja'afar of Negeri Sembilan: State Officer

-Tuanku Ja'afar's return from Singapore did not dampen his high ambitions and thirst for knowledge.
 During the Japanese occupation of Malaya, he worked at the Seremban Land Office, Rembau and also Kuala Lumpur.
 Then, in the late 1940s, he was transferred to the Perak State Secretariat in Ipoh and was in charge of processing citizenship applications.

 In 1946, Tuanku Ja'afar started working in the Malay Administrative Service.
 Later in 1947, Tuanku Ja'afar was promoted to the position of Tax Assistant in Rembau, Negeri Sembilan.
-Tuanku Ja'afar was then promoted as the District Officer in Tampin, Negeri Sembilan until 1955 and supported anti-communist campaign.
+Tuanku Ja'afar was then promoted as the District Officer in Tampin, Negeri Sembilan until 1955 and supported an anti-communist campaign.
 At this time he was also the Chairman of the Tampin District War Committee.
-Tuanku Ja'afar's experiences and observation during the war years had enriched him.
-At this time in his life, he now had a higher goal: he wished to further his studies in law.
+At this time he decided that he wanted to further his studies in law.

-He spent four years at University of Nottingham and graduated with a Bachelor of Laws in 1947 before attending Balliol College, Oxford and the LSE.
-This decision is driven by his interest in the subject of humanitarian, social and economic sciences.
-Tuanku Ja'afar was accompanied by Tuanku Najihah and their kids.
-While at university, he continued playing his favourite sports of cricket, football and badminton.
-He was also made captain of the Tennis Club and badminton.
+He spent four years at University of Nottingham and graduated with a Bachelor of Laws in 1947 before attending Balliol College, Oxford and the London School of Economics.
+This decision was driven by his interest in the subject of humanitarian, social and economic sciences.
+Tuanku Ja'afar was accompanied by Tuanku Najihah and their children.
+While at university, he continued playing cricket, football and badminton.
+He was also made captain of the tennis club and badminton.

 Upon his return from the United Kingdom in 1952, Tuanku Ja'afar held several posts in the civil service of the Malaysia including Assistant State Secretary of Perak, Assistant District Officer of Parit, Perak, and District Officer of Tampin.

 Diplomat

 Tuanku Ja'afar's diplomatic career began in 1957.
 Tuanku Ja'afar was chosen to attend a one-year Diplomatic Service Course in London.
-While attending a one-year Diplomatic Service Course in London, the independence entourage led by Tunku Abdul Rahman Putra Al-Haj arrived.
+While in London, the independence entourage led by Tunku Abdul Rahman arrived.
 Their purpose was to negotiate with the officers from the British Colonial Office at Lancaster House, London to obtain independence.
 Tuanku Ja'afar assisted with the logistics, proposal papers and presentations.
 The entourage succeeded in achieving its goal when the British eventually consented to give independence to the Federation of Malaya.
 This news was greeted with great joy and an official ceremony was then held at the Dataran Merdeka, Kuala Lumpur on 31 August 1957.

-His first appointment was as Charge d' Affaires in Embassy of Malaysia, Washington, D.C., United States of America followed by First Secretary with the Permanent Mission to the United Nations in New York, Consular and Deputy High Commissioner at the High Commission of Malaysia, London.
+His first appointment was as Charge d' Affaires in Embassy of Malaysia, Washington, D.C., followed by First Secretary with the Permanent Mission to the United Nations in New York, Consular and Deputy High Commissioner at the High Commission of Malaysia, London.
 Tuanku Ja'afar was later appointed as the Malaysian Ambassador to Egypt and then as High Commissioner to Nigeria and Ghana.